stephencager/interview-assessment/README.md

 # Interview assessment for QE candidates

-Please navigate to the Feature File in this repo and write Behavior Driven Development (BDD) scenario in the Gherkin format.
+Please navigate to the Feature File in this repo and write a Behavior Driven Development (BDD) style scenario in the Gherkin format.